-During class time on Wednesdays (starting at 9:30am), we will meet over Zoom for another example analysis.
+During class time on Mondays (starting at 9:30am), we will meet over Zoom for another example analysis.
 This is also time to address any questions or general comments you may have.
-After class time, a short assignment will be posted that will be due by the following Monday.
+After class time, a short assignment will be posted that will be due by the end of the week (Fridays).